mathewphilipc/homemade_yolo/README.md

 For example usage, see https://keras.io/applications/.

 This material was made under an MIT License.
-All images are borrowed freely from Wikipedia.
+All images are free stock photos courtesy of pexels.com.